Error estimates and adaptivity for a least-squares method applied to the Monge-Amp\`ere equation

 In the previous section we have approximated both $u^{n+1}$ and $\omega^{n+1}=-\Delta u^{n+1}$ by piecewise linear finite elements.
 However, to solve the nonlinear subproblem \eqref{eq:firstmin} pointwise on each mesh vertex, we must also approximate the full Hessian $D^2u^{n+1}$ on each mesh vertex.
 In \cite{caboussat,dimitrios,dimitrios_adaptive}, the Hessian is approximated in a weak sense using piecewise linear finite elements, with homogeneous Dirichlet boundary conditions imposed on all components of the matrix field.
 This approach introduces significant approximation errors near the boundary due to the boundary conditions, and no convergence is observed for the error in the \( H^2 \) norm.
 To address these limitations, we adopt a two-step projection strategy inspired by standard gradient recovery techniques, as proposed in \cite{hessianrecovery}.
 This method provides a more accurate reconstruction of the Hessian, particularly near the boundary, and enables improved convergence properties.

-First, we compute a post‑processed gradient $G_hu_h^{n+1}$, \textit{i.e.} a recovered gradient that achieves higher accuracy.
+First, we compute a post‑processed gradient $G_hu_h^{n+1}\in V_h(\Omega)$, \textit{i.e.} a recovered gradient that achieves higher accuracy.
 Specifically, we employ the polynomial-preserving recovery (PPR) gradient technique introduced in \cite{nagazhang}, although alternative recovery strategies could also be considered \cite{ainsworth}.
-We construct for each vertex $z\in\mathcal{T}_h$ a local patch $\omega_z$ of surrounding elements and fit a quadratic polynomial $p_z\in \mathbb{P}_2(\omega_z)$ in a least‑squares sense to the finite‑element solution values on the vertices of $\omega_z$.
-The recovered gradient is then defined by

-which is locally linear and hence $G_hu_h^{n+1}\in V_h(\Omega)$.
+We construct for each vertex $z\in\mathcal{T}_h$ a local patch $\omega_z$ of surrounding elements and fit a quadratic polynomial $p_z\in \mathbb{P}_2(\omega_z)$ in a discrete least‑squares sense to the finite‑element solution values on the vertices of $\omega_z$.
+The recovered gradient is then defined by $(G_hu_h^{n+1})(z) := \nabla p_z(z)$, which is locally linear.
 This procedure preserves all polynomials up to degree $2$ exactly.
 For further details, one can refer to the original work \cite{nagazhang}.

 Next, we define the recovered Hessian $D^2_hu_h^{n+1}$ by projecting the symmetrized gradient of $G_hu_h^{n+1}$ back onto the finite element space.
 That is, we seek $(D^2_hu_h^{n+1})_{ij}\in V_h(\Omega)$ such that